 Pneumothorax is a condition in which air collects in the space between the lungs and the chest wall.
 This air pocket puts pressure on the lung and can collapse a portion of the lung.

-Secondary spontaneous pneumothorax—caused by air leaks from damaged lung tissue.
-Tissue is often weakened from lung disease or injury.
+Secondary spontaneous pneumothorax—Caused by air leaks from damaged lung tissue.
+Tissue is often weakened from lung disease, injury, or mechanical ventilation.

-Tension pneumothorax—caused by trauma to the lungs and/or chest cavity (ribs and muscles).
-This is the most serious type because it may affect the heart's ability to pump blood.
+Tension pneumothorax—Caused by trauma to the lungs and/or chest cavity (ribs and muscles).
+This is the most serious type because the collapse is more rapid and involves a larger amount of lung.
+It may affect the heart's ability to pump blood.

 Catamenial pneumothorax (women only)—caused by small holes in the diaphragm muscle.
 Occurs within 72 hours of start or end of menstrual cycle and most often associated with endometriosis.